 What is a Combi Boiler?

-Over 70% of UK homes choose a Combi Boiler over other types.
-Discover what makes them so popular, how they’re unique by design and the types available to homeowners today.
+Over 70% of UK homes use a combi boiler, making them the most popular type of heating system in the country.
+Discover what makes them so popular, how they work, and the different types available to homeowners today.

 What is a Combi Boiler?